threeandthreee/Archipelago/worlds/tloz_oos/docs/en_The Legend of Zelda - Oracle of Seasons.md

 >
 > \*Zunawe also made a connector to use mgba instead.
 Instructions on how to download and use it are [here](https://discord.com/channels/731205301247803413/1192236871468711966/1193963132377374762) on the Archipelago Discord server

+**I lost my shield, where do I get it back?**

+**I don't have any of some consumable and no way to refill them, am I softlocked?**

+> You can talk to Impa to refill your inventory of all consumables up to a certain amount (including any lost shield)
+> If you want to refill more of your consumable, talk to a business deku to refill them entirely

 **How can I warp to start?**

 > You need to press A+B while the screen is fading to white into any menu (e.g. after pressing START or SELECT)